nv-gha-runners/docs/docs/apps/copy-pr-bot/faqs.md

 Some projects disable auto-sync for draft pull requests, ready for review pull requests, or both, to avoid using excessive amounts of CI resources on frequent pushes.

-- If the pull request is a draft and `.github/copy-pr-bot.yaml`'s `auto_sync_draft` setting is set to `false`, the pull request's associated branch will not be automatically synced and the pull request requires an `/ok to test` command.
+- If the pull request is a draft and `.github/copy-pr-bot.yaml`'s `auto_sync_draft` setting is set to `false`, the pull request's associated branch will not be automatically synced and the pull request will require an `/ok to test` command.
-- If the pull request is ready for review and `.github/copy-pr-bot.yaml`'s `auto_sync_ready` setting is set to `false`, the pull request's associated branch will not be automatically synced and the pull request requires an `/ok to test` command.
+- If the pull request is ready for review and `.github/copy-pr-bot.yaml`'s `auto_sync_ready` setting is set to `false`, the pull request's associated branch will not be automatically synced and the pull request will require an `/ok to test` command.

 The `/ok to test` comment must be from a **vetter** as defined in the [glossary](./index.md#glossary).